Highway 1 Corridor Investment Program

 Tier II Auxiliary Lane Alternative

 The preliminary construction cost estimate (excluding project development work) for the Tier II 41st Ave/Soquel Dr Auxiliary Lane and Chanticleer Ave pedestrian/bicycle overcrossing is $18 million, which includes nearly $1.5 million for right-of-way and utility relocation.
-Construction of the Tier II project between 41st Avenue and Soquel Drive could begin as early as Fiscal Year 2019-2020, subject to the availability of funds for project development (including final design, right-of-way, project management, oversight, public outreach and contingency) and construction for a total estimated cost of $29 million.
+Construction of the Tier II project between 41st Avenue and Soquel Drive could begin as early as Fiscal Year 2019-2020, subject to the availability of funds for project development (including final design, right-of-way, project management, oversight, public outreach and contingency) and construction for a combined total estimated cost of $29 million.

 - Highway 1 Mar Vista Pedestrian/Bicycle Overcrossing: $7.5 million has been programmed in STIP and Regional Surface Transportation Program (RSTP) funds.
 Preliminary design/environmental analysis will get underway on this project in Fall 2016.